How to search, plan and book train travel in Italy

 • Language support: Omio’s website is available in multiple languages, making it easy for non-Italian speakers to book train travel.

 • Customer support: You can create an account free of charge and sign up for news and reminders.
-It’s easy to manage your bookings on the website, and customer support quickly answers any queries.
+Managing your bookings on the website is easy, and customer support quickly answers any queries.

 • Reviews and ratings: Omio provides reviews and ratings for different trains and providers, which can help you make an informed decision about your purchase.